 - Assistance is given, where possible, to aid the Intern into their next position at the end of their internship

 - The Intern must have the right to reside in the UK for the full duration of the internship.
-The Foundation cannot assist in altering the visa status of any applicant and applications from persons who do not have right to residency at the time of application will not be considered.
+The Foundation cannot assist in altering the visa status of any applicant and applications from persons who do not have the right to a residency at the time of application will not be considered.

 Week of 4 October 2021